jdillard/sphinx-visualized/docs/source/advanced-configuration.rst

 Integrating External Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To integrate documentation from other Sphinx projects that also use the **sphinx-visualized** extension, add them to the ``visualised_projects`` list.
+To integrate documentation from other Sphinx projects that also use the **sphinx-visualized** extension, add them to the :confval:`visualised_projects` list.
 Each project name must match an entry in your ``intersphinx_mapping``:

 .. code-block:: python